Peetz0r/OpenGraphicsHelper/Readme.md

 Run `setup_blender` once.
-This will download blender 2.79b, extract it, and the helper addon.
+This will update submodules, download and extract blender 2.79b, and install the helper addon.

 Then run `render` to render everything.
 That's all.